Stram Kurs: History

 The party was founded on 16 March 2017 by Rasmus Paludan.
 It ran in six municipalities in the 2017 Danish local elections, but it failed to receive more than 200 votes in any municipality, preventing the party from gaining a seat on any council.
 It also ran unsuccessfully in two of the five Danish regions.

 Paludan became known on YouTube, where videos on the party's channel have gained 20 million views as of April 2019.
-The videos were often filmed during demonstrations that Hard Line held in ghettoes, during which Paludan deliberately provoked Muslims, such as by drawing Muhammad to raise awareness.
+The videos were often filmed during demonstrations that Hard Line held in ghettoes, during which Paludan deliberately provoked Muslims, such as by drawing Muhammad, burning the Quran and wrapping the Quran in bacon.
 In 2018, the party held 53 demonstrations.

 The party gained mainstream attention on 14 April that year, when Paludan held a demonstration at Nørrebro in Copenhagen.
 At the demonstration, Paludan threw the Quran, and was attacked shortly after the demonstration began.
 The demonstration caused massive unrest at Nørrebro when protestors attacked the police.
 Over the following days, Paludan was barred from continuing his demonstrations because of the risk to public order and the threats against him.